- About Progeria

 Kaylee “is such a happy little girl, it’s hard to feel anything but thankful God gave us such a beautiful and happy child" say her parents.
 Kaylee’s family and friends started PRF’s Ohio Chapter in 2006, and have had tremendous success with its signature event, Kaylee's Course.
 Kaylee is quite the local celebrity and a very busy girl, with softball, cheerleading, karate, tap and jazz dance being some of her favorite activities!
 Keep up with Kaylee by joining her Facebook Group!

 Lindsay is a bundle of energy and all smiles!
 Lindsay is an extremely intelligent girl with a wild sense of humor and infectious laugh.
 She loves school, her friends, and her many hobbies, most of which include a lot of movement!
-Lindsay was featured with Haylee and Kaylee on the 2010 Barbara Walters 20/20 Special ‘7 Going on 70’.
-Visit her web site, LittleLindsay.com, to see lots of pictures and learn about her yearly event, Miles for Miracles, organized by PRF’s Michigan chapter run by Lindsay's loving parents, and her supportive family and friends.
-You can also find her on Facebook!
+Lindsay was featured with Hayley and Kaylee on the 2010 Barbara Walters 20/20 Special ‘7 Going on 70’.
+Visit her web site, LittleLindsay.com, to see lots of pictures and learn about her yearly event, Miles for Miracles, organized by PRF’s Michigan chapter run by Lindsay's loving parents, supportive family and friends.

-Meet Michiel who loves playing soccer, computer games, hanging with his friends, and being a disc jockey, and his younger sister, Amber who loves to play with her parents, horse around with Michiel, and also disc jockeying!
-Read about these siblings from Belgium on their multi-lingual site made with love by their parents.
+Meet Michiel, 17, who loves snowboarding and kart racing, computer games, hanging with his friends, DJ’ing, and “The Big Bang Theory”.
+His 9-year-old sister Amber loves to horse around with Michiel, gymnastics, dancing, the color green and the TV show “Violetta”.
+Read about these very close siblings from Belgium on their multi-lingual site created with love by their parents.
 Learn through the detailed diary about their experiences living with Progeria, and the life of this wonderful boy and girl who bring so much joy to all who know them.
+You can also stay in touch with them on Michiel’s Facebook page.

-Nathan and Bennett are brothers with Progeria from the United States.
-Nathan likes to wrestle with Bennett and loves his Saturday morning sports class.
-Bennett likes to play with his kitchen play set, piano, and bowling set.
+Nathan and Bennett are brothers with Progeria who live in Erdenheim, PA with their parents, older sister Libby, and dog Ruby.
+They both have a rare form of Progeria called Mandibuloacral Dysplasia (MAD) and have similar medical conditions to children with classic Progeria.
+Nathan, age 10 in August 2015, likes to wrestle with Bennett and loves his Saturday morning sports class.
+Bennett, 6 years old, likes to play with his kitchen play set, piano, and bowling set.
 SpongeBob SquarePants, Mickey Mouse and grilled cheese are just a few of the boys' favorite things!
 Each brother has his own unique personality.
 Mom says, "Nathan is a great little guy.
-He is very easygoing and fun."
-While brother Bennett is "a very energetic little boy with lots of attitude!"
+He is very easygoing and fun’, while brother Bennett is "a very energetic little boy with lots of attitude!”
+Their family and friends created “Fighting for Their Future”, a fundraising group to help raise awareness and funds for PRF.
+This group has now become a new Pennsylvania Chapter for PRF!
+We are very excited and happy to work with them on their many events, including their signature, fun event “Make a Splash for Nathan and Bennett”.
+For more on this adorable pair visit their website.

-Zach Pickard and his family are PRF’s Ambassador family.
-When he was diagnosed with Progeria in 2007, his family and their friends took action, holding fundraisers, speaking with the media and organizing PRF’s Kentucky chapter.
-Zach appears with NHRA Champion Erica Enders and motorcycle champion Kyle Wyman in a Public Service Announcement, and his contagious energy and smile will brighten your day – follow Team Zach Attack on Facebook and his website!
+Zach appears with NHRA Champion Erica Enders and motorcycle champion Kyle Wyman a Public Service Announcements, and his contagious energy and smile will brighten your day – follow Team Zach Attack and the Kentucky Chapter’s activities at www.zach-attack.org.